ni/niveristand-custom-device-handbook/docs/What_Is_A_Custom_Device.md

 For more information refer to **[NI Developer Zone Tutorial: What is NI VeriStand](https://www.ni.com/en-us/shop/data-acquisition-and-control/application-software-for-data-acquisition-and-control-category/what-is-veristand.html)**.

 You can customize and extend the VeriStand environment with LabVIEW to meet application requirements.
-This document provides the background, design decisions,and technical information required to understand and develop custom devices in VeriStand 2020 and later.
+This document provides the background, design decisions,and technical information required to understand and develop custom devices in VeriStand.

 Before you begin creating custom device, you must understand the VeriStand Engine.
-For more information on the refer to VeriStand Help
+For more information on the refer to VeriStand Help.

 #### What is a Custom Device?